A bite from a brown recluse spider can be mild or severe and may require medical attention. The toxins from this spider’s bite can cause tissue death.

 3 months later

-Some people have severe reactions to brown recluse bites.
-Severe reactions are more likely in those with compromised immune systems, like children and older adults.
+Some people have severe or life threatening reactions to brown recluse bites.
+These responses to the bite are more likely in those with compromised immune systems, including children and older adults.

 Severe reactions to a brown recluse bite can include the following symptoms: